pablohpsilva/betsson-app-challenge/README.md

 ## Testing the app

-Go to [https://pablohpsilva.github.io/betsson-app-challenge/](https://pablohpsilva.github.io/betsson-app-challenge/) to the live application.
+Go to [https://pablohpsilva.github.io/betsson-app-challenge/](https://pablohpsilva.github.io/betsson-app-challenge/) to see it working.

 **OR**